Kosikowski/swifty-llama/API_REVIEW.md

 - ✅ Basic sampling and inference
 - ✅ Memory and state management
 - ✅ Type system and constants
+- ✅ Comprehensive model metadata API
+- ✅ Modern Swift APIs (no deprecated methods)

 However, there are significant gaps in:
 - ❌ Advanced sampling strategies
 - ❌ LoRA adapter support
 - ❌ Performance optimization features
-- ❌ Detailed model metadata access
 - ❌ System-level configuration

 The implementation follows good Swift practices with proper memory management, type safety, and idiomatic APIs.
 The main areas for improvement are expanding the coverage of specialized functions and adding more advanced features.